mutonby/n8n-nodes-upload-post/README.md

   - Parameters: Request ID.
 - **Get Upload History**: List past uploads.
   - Parameters: Page (default 1), Limit (default 20).
 Limit can be 20, 50, or 100.
+- **Get Analytics**: Retrieve aggregated analytics for uploads.
+  - Optional filters: From Date, To Date, User Filter, Platforms.

+### Scheduled Posts
+- **List Scheduled Posts**: Lists future scheduled jobs.
+- **Cancel Scheduled Post**: Cancels a scheduled job by its Job ID.
+- **Edit Scheduled Post**: Updates a scheduled job (e.g., new scheduled date/time).
+  - Tip: You can schedule any Upload action by providing the `Scheduled Date` during upload.

+### Platform Selectors (Dynamic)
+- Facebook Pages: pick the Page from a dynamic list, or enter an ID via expression.
+Backed by the API endpoint documented at https://docs.upload-post.com/api/get-facebook-pages
+- LinkedIn Pages: pick the Organization Page from a dynamic list, or enter an ID via expression.
+Backed by the API endpoint documented at https://docs.upload-post.com/api/get-linkedin-pages
+- Pinterest Boards: pick the Board from a dynamic list, or enter an ID via expression.
+Backed by the API endpoint documented at https://docs.upload-post.com/api/get-pinterest-boards

 ### User Actions (incl.
 JWT for custom platform integration)
 - ⚠️ JWT endpoints are only needed if you integrate Upload-Post into your own platform and want end-users to link their social accounts via your UI.